noisyor/UTLA-Cross-Domain/README.md

 6. [x86-Cache](https://github.com/Cross-Platform-Cache-Attack/x86-high-freq-cache-timing-leakage)
 7. [CHES-2025](https://github.com/LucianoXu/CHES2025-Challenge)

-For each of the source datasets, we train a profiling model using the labelled traces, which is saved in the ./models subfolder inside each of the folders.
-The Python code for each of the attacks follows the structure of library imports, function definitions, model architecture definition, model instantiation, training, and testing.
+For each source dataset, we train a profiling model on the labelled traces and save it in the ./models subfolder within each folder.
+The Python code for each attack follows the structure of library imports, function definitions, model architecture definition, model instantiation, training, and testing.
 We evaluate Guessing Entropy (GE) up to q = 25000 traces and $N_{GE}$ (number of traces to obtain GE = 1) for each of the attacks on the unlabelled target traces.
 The GE(q) vs q, where q is the number of traces saved in ./figures/ sub-folder, and their corresponding .npy files are saved in the ./results/ folder.
 The contents of each of the source folders include the following files:
 1. Readme file: A description of the specifics of trace and labelled data, including the trace dimensions, dataset size, and chosen window for profiling/transfer learning.
 2. Source_profiling.py: Python code from training the profiled model.
 3. Direct_Transfer_from_X_to_Y.py: Direct Transfer (DT) codes from source dataset X to target dataset Y, which does not involve finetuning the source model.